S1M0N38/llm-fingerprint/CONTRIBUTING.md

 ### CLI Commands

 This diagram shows the command-line interface structure, including the three main commands (generate, upload, query) and their respective parameters.
-The CLI is the primary way users interact with the system.

 ```mermaid
 graph TD